Ifeadewumi/snbank/README.md

 # snbank
- A simple banking application inPython
+ A simple banking application in Python